JuliaGraphics/Luxor.jl/docs/src/explanation/basics.md

 ## Return the current drawing

 In some situations you'll want to explicitly return the current drawing to the calling function.
-Use [`currentdrawing`](@ref).
+Use [`currentdrawing`](@ref) or assign the result of `Drawing()` to a variable.

 # Working in IDEs and notebooks

 You can use an environment such as a Jupyter or Pluto notebook or the Juno or VS Code IDEs, and load Luxor at the start of a session.
 The first drawing will take a few seconds, because the Cairo graphics engine needs to warm up.
 Subsequent drawings are then much quicker.
 (This is true of much graphics and plotting work.
-Julia compiles each function when it first encounters it, and then calls the compiled versions thereafter.)
+Julia compiles each function when it first encounters it, and then calls the compiled versions for the rest of the session.)

 ## Working in Jupyter